Original operating instructions

 - Never transport batteries in bulk form (loose, unprotected).

-- Check accessory tools and batteries for damage before use after long periods of transport.
+- Check the tool and batteries for damage before use after long periods of transport.

-- Store the tool, accessory tools and batteries in a place that is as cool and dry as possible.
+- Store the tool and batteries in a place that is as cool and dry as possible.

 - Never store batteries in direct sunlight, on heating units or behind a window pane.

-- Store the tool, accessory tools and batteries in a place where they cannot be accessed by children or unauthorized persons.
+- Store the tool and batteries in a place where they cannot be accessed by children or unauthorized persons.

-- Check the tool, accessory tools and batteries for damage before use after long periods of storage.
+- Check the tool and batteries for damage before use after long periods of storage.

 |Trouble or fault